-Course Descriptions
+Course Description

-All course descriptions listed below are arranged alphabetically by subject area, alphabetically by prefix and then numerically for those descriptions with the same prefix.
+All course descriptions listed below are arranged alphabetically by subject area, alphabetically by prefix, and then numerically for those descriptions with the same prefix.
 The digits in parentheses immediately following the course titles represent the respective semester credit hours given for a course.
-The abbreviated codes FA, SP, SU represent the term(s) in which course is offered, Fall, Spring and Summer respectively.
+The first digit of the course number generally indicates the classification level: 0-non-college, 1- freshman, 2-sophomore, 3-junior, 4-senior.
+The abbreviated codes F, Sp, Su represent the term(s) in which the course is offered, Fall, Spring and Summer, respectively.